1400–1500 in European fashion: Shirt, doublet, and hose

-The basic costume of men in this period consisted of a shirt, doublet, and hose, with some sort of overrobe (robe worn over clothing).
+The basic outfit of men in this period consisted of a shirt, doublet, and hose, with some sort of over garment (robe worn over clothing).

 Linen shirts were worn next to the skin.
 Toward the end of the period, shirts (French chemise, Italian camicia, Spanish camisa) began to be full through the body and sleeves with wide, low necklines; the sleeves were pulled through the slashings or piecing of the doublet sleeves to make puffs, especially at the elbow and the back of the arm.
 As the cut of doublets revealed more fabric, wealthy men's shirts were often decorated with embroidery or applied braid.

 Over the shirt was worn a doublet.
-From around the mid-15th century very tight-fitting doublets, belted or tailored to be tight at the waist, giving in effect a short skirt below, were fashionable, at least for the young.
+From around the mid-15th century very tight-fitting doublets, tailored to be tight at the waist, giving in effect a short skirt below, were fashionable.
 Sleeves were generally full, even puffy, and when worn with a large chaperon, the look was extremely stylish, but very top-heavy.
-Very tight hose, and long pointed shoes or thigh-boots gave a long attenuated appearance below the waist, and a chunky, solid one above.
-The doublet was often elaborately pleated, especially at the back, the pleats being achieved by various means.
+Very form-fitting hose, and long pointed shoes or thigh-boots gave a long attenuated appearance below the waist, and a stout, solid one above.
+The Houppelande/gown was often elaborately pleated.
+The pleats being achieved by various means.
 In Italy both shirt and doublet were often high, tight and collarless at the front of the neck; sometimes they are shown higher at the front than the back.

 Men of all classes wore short braies or breeches, a loose undergarment, usually made of linen, which was held up by a belt.
 Hose or chausses made out of wool were used to cover the legs, and were generally brightly colored.
 Early hose sometimes had leather soles and were worn without shoes or boots.
 Hose were generally tied to the breech belt, or to the breeches themselves, or to a doublet.

-As doublets became shorter, hose reached to the waist rather than the hips, and were sewn together into a single garment with a pouch or flap to cover the front opening; this evolved into the codpiece.
+As overgarments became shorter, hose reached to the waist rather than the hips, and were sewn together into a single garment with a pouch or flap to cover the front opening; this evolved into the codpiece which only begins being exposed formally after the 1480s in art.

 The hose exposed by short tops were, especially in Italy late in the 15th century, often strikingly patterned, parti-coloured (different colours for each leg, or vertically divided), or embroidered.
 Hose were cut on the cross-grain or bias for stretch.